project-ncl/watchdog-keycloak/README.md

 defaultRoles:
   - user
 ```
 The `keycloak` section defines which Keycloak server, and realm to talk to.
+The user used needs to have those 2 client
+roles:
+- realm-management:view-users
+- realm-management:view-clients

 The `watchdog` section defines a list of profiles of users.
 For each profile,
 a list of users need to have approved roles, and other roles they shouldn't be